alphagw/vaet/README.md

 aenet package  tools
 This tools used to connect aenet and VASP files

-#Now only have chinese version

 1. Running MD，you can get XDATCAR and OUTCAR

 	* PoscarFromXdatacarAse.py